Anthrocon/www/content/Venue/hotel/index.md

 ### The Westin Pittsburgh

-Located just across the street from the Convention Center, this is Anthrocon's main hotel which also hosts certain programming and events.
+Located just across the street from the convention center, this is Anthrocon's main hotel that also hosts certain programming and events.

 **1 King Bed or 2 Double Bed:** $229/night